PPM Logo

 a.
 The Chair or Review Officer may exclude any person who disrupts the Student Conduct Review.

 b.
-The Chair or Review Officer may institute reasonable time or other restrictions on the delivery of participant and witness information in order to complete the Student Conduct Review in a reasonable amount of time.
+The Chair or Review Officer may institute reasonable time or other restrictions on the delivery of participant and witness information to complete the Student Conduct Review in a reasonable amount of time.

-25. At the Student Conduct Review, the Chair or Review Officer will explain the process to the Respondent, University Representative, and other participants.
-The Community Standards Board or Review Officer will hear and receive information and witnesses presented by the University Representative supporting the alleged violations.
-The Community Standards Board or Review Officer and Respondent may also ask questions of the witnesses presented by the University Representative.
-The Community Standards Board or Review Officer will then hear and receive the Respondent’s information, witnesses, and response to the alleged violations, review the applicable report(s) and other information, and ask questions of the Respondent and witnesses presented by the Respondent.
-The University Representative will also have the opportunity to ask questions of the Respondent and the witnesses presented by the Respondent.
-The Chair or Review Officer will conclude the Student Conduct Review by explaining the next steps in the process.
+25. The Chair or Review Officer will begin the Student Conduct Review by explaining the process to participants.
+Next, the University Representative will present information and/or witnesses supporting the alleged violations.
+The Respondent will then present information and witnesses responding to the alleged violations.
+The Community Standards Board or Review Officer, Respondent, and University Representative may ask questions of any witnesses (including Respondent) who provide statements at the Student Conduct Review.
+The Community Standards Board or Review Officer will also review the applicable report(s) and other information.
+The University Representative and Respondent may give closing statements.
+Lastly, the Chair or Review Officer will conclude the Student Conduct Review by explaining the next steps in the process.

 b.
-In determining whether or not a Respondent is responsible for violating the Standards of Conduct, the Community Standards Board or Review Officer will base its fact-finding determination(s) on the Preponderance of the Evidence, with the University bearing the burden of proof.
+In determining whether a Respondent is responsible for violating the Standards of Conduct, the Community Standards Board or Review Officer will base its fact-finding determination(s) on the Preponderance of the Evidence, with the University bearing the burden of proof.

 a.
 If the Respondent is found responsible for violating the Standards of Conduct, and except as set forth below, the original Student Conduct Officer will assign sanctions.
 In assigning sanctions, the Student Conduct Officer should consider the findings in the Student Conduct Review Report, applicable sanctioning guidelines, and the Respondent’s student conduct record.